stevenhggns/Buckley_Lab_SIP_project_protocols/nucleotide_conc/picogreen.md

 	* Again, the multichannel pipettor and reagent resevoirs can be useful in this step.
     * Make sure to pipet up and down to mix reagent with well contents.

+*   Add 100 uL of TE buffer to the blank wells

 *   After reagent addition, incubate plate for 5 minutes in a dark space
     * ex. a closed drawer